TCM Tongue Analysis vs. Blood Tests: When to Use Each

 When to Use Each Diagnostic Method

-Use Tongue Diagnosis When:
+Use Tongue Analysis When:

 ✅ Tracking health trends over time (monthly or weekly)